mikhail-tsennykh/MvcCheckBoxList/README.md

                           new[] {"7", "12", "14"})  // array represents disabled checkboxes
                                                     // (values will still POST!)

-// Also you can use more advanced naming structure
+Also, you can use more advanced naming structure:

     @Html.CheckBoxListFor(x => x.Quotation.Tests,   // each checkbox's html 'name' property will be 'Quotation.Tests'
                           x => x.Tests,
                           x => x.Id,